by Matt Dickinson

 Flare Up also includes simple mindfulness activities and a calming breathing exercise to help reduce stress and anxiety.

 Themes in the book

 Readers could be encouraged to discuss and reflect on the following themes:

 building positive relationships

 setting goals and targets

 choice and personal responsibility

 About the author

 Matt Dickinson writes for both adults and teenagers.
-His books for adults include the thrillers Black Ice and High Risk, as well as a bestselling account of his ascent of Mount Everest’s deadly North Face, The Death Zone.
-For young adults, he has written an action-packed series called Mortal Chaos, and the stand-alone thriller Lie, Kill, Walk Away.
+His books for adults include a bestselling account of his ascent of Everest’s deadly North Face, The Death Zone, and the thrillers Black Ice and High Risk.
+His books for young adults include Mortal Chaos, The Everest Files trilogy, which was nominated for a Carnegie Medal, and Lie, Kill, Walk Away.